AdrianVovk/adrianvovk.github.io/work.md

 UX to the Linux desktop.
 I do this by modernizing the software stack and replacing certain assumptions made by traditional Linux distributions.

+Part of carbonOS's philosophy comes from my interest in the intersection between complex software stacks (like an OS) and UX.
+I believe that apps cannot provide users with great experiences if the platform they are running on is not designed from the ground up to focus on UX.
+Analogously, a platform cannot provide a good UX unless its architecture is built on a foundation of usability and robustness.

 For example: traditional Linux distributions are all about packages.
 Such an OS will distribute itself as a collection of programs that get assembled together and maintained by a package manager on the client system.
 System updates are